Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Methods

 holds in bits.

-This means that for objects generated according to a probability distribution sufficiently close to the uniform distribution and a sufficiently powerful $ m' $, BDM can always achieve a statistical lossless compression of the same order as $ \mathbf{H} $, while the value of $ BDM( x , i , m' ) $ can be smaller than $ N_i \, \mathbf{H}_i\left( X^i \right) $.
-In general, for any object and any type of source (stochastic or otherwise), one can take BDM for partition $ i_0 $ and the only differential factor to achieve a better compression than $ \mathbf{H} $ will be the compression method $ m $, which can always be the one indexing e.g. Huffman's, or better approximations to $ \mathbf{K} $.
-Therefore, $ \mathbf{H} $ is a (statistical) compression method subsumed within BDM (see also Section~\ref{sectionBDM2}).
+This means that for objects generated according to a probability distribution sufficiently close to the uniform distribution and a sufficiently powerful $m'$, BDM can always achieve a statistical lossless compression of the same order as $\mathbf{H}$, while the value of $BDM(x, i, m')$ can be smaller than $N_i \mathbf{H}_i(X^i)$.
+Therefore, $\mathbf{H}$ is a (statistical) compression method subsumed within BDM.

 A false argument repeated by the authors of Assembly Theory is that approximations to algorithmic Kolmogorov complexity are uncomputable, unlike assembly theory~\cite{Marshall2022TheoreticalAT}.
-Not only is this false, as BDM is fully computable~\cite{soler2017computable,soler2013correspondence}, even if it can always improve upper and lower bounds on AP and $ \mathbf{K} $ by running CTM further~\cite{zenilctm} to improve on any $ \mathbf{H} $ estimation that may falsely indicate high randomness where causal content exists~\cite{zenilbdm}; but also, the assembly index itself is an approximation to $ \mathbf{K} $ equivalent to $ \mathbf{H} $ and $\mathbf{LZ}$ compression, as we have proven~\cite{abrahao2024}, therefore a loose upper bound on $ \mathbf{K} $ itself.
+Not only is this false, as BDM is fully computable~\cite{soler2017computable,soler2013correspondence}, but also, the assembly index itself is an approximation to $\mathbf{K}$ equivalent to $\mathbf{H}$ and LZ compression, as we have proven~\cite{abrahao2024}, therefore a loose upper bound on $\mathbf{K}$ itself.
 Hence, the assembly index offers no advantage.

-BDM can also deal with stochasticity, by exploring all possible computer program pathways that assemble an object, as fully explained in the Supplementary Information appended to this paper.
+BDM can also deal with stochasticity, by exploring all possible computer program pathways that assemble an object, as fully explained in Section~\ref{sectionPhysicalGrounding}.